Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Let Your Cat Wear the Harness Indoors

 Let your cat get used to the feeling of a harness alone without being attached to the leash.
-Clip the entire harness on the cat and let it stay on for a few seconds.
-Reward the cat only when the harness is on, and it stays calm.
-Once your cat is comfortable with the feeling of a harness placed on its back, you can go one step further and try walking it indoors.
-Your cat may try to wiggle around but being patient and rewarding your cat with each new progress is crucial.
+Clip the entire harness on the cat, and let it stay on for a few seconds.
+Reward the cat only when the harness is on and they are calm.
+Once your cat is comfortable with the feeling of a harness placed on them, you can go one step further and try walking them indoors.
+Your cat may try to wiggle around, so being patient and rewarding your cat with each new progress is crucial.

 5. Slowly Transition to Wearing the Harness Outdoors